Nobody Knows My Name: 4. "East River Downtown: Postscript to a Letter from Harlem"

-To conuteract such beliefs Baldwin examines two domestic social movements that he classifies as the "most powerful".That being the black student movement and the muslim movement that were gaining momentum in the early sixties.
+To counteract such beliefs, Baldwin examines two domestic social movements that he classifies as the "most powerful": the black student movement and the muslim movement that were gaining momentum in the early sixties.
 The former centers its work on liberating everyone with the understanding that white people need to see black people for who they are for any change to come about.
 A recurring theme that Baldwin emphasizes in this essay and all his other works.
 Baldwin asserts that the muslim movement, in contrast, challenges the sincerity of American sentiments and calls for the separation of races.
 Baldwin agrees with the approaches of both movements and points to white people's inaction in implementing any change within the country.
 He also speaks to black Americans and stresses the importance of allegiance from a government to its people.
 Baldwin ends the essay by reaffirming that if the U.S. cannot face and eliminate sources of discontent within the country, it has no hope of doing so on the global stage.

-5. A Fly in Buttermilk
+5. "A Fly in Buttermilk"

-Originally published under the title 'The Hard Kind of Courage' in Harper's Magazine in October 1958, 'A Fly in Buttermilk' was republished under its new title in 'Nobody Knows My Name: More Notes from a Native Son'.
+Originally published under the title "The Hard Kind of Courage" in Harper's Magazine in October 1958, "A Fly in Buttermilk" was republished under its new title in "Nobody Knows My Name: More Notes from a Native Son".
 The essay emerged out of Baldwin's first trip to the American South in 1957.
 It focuses largely on Baldwin's interview with a black family and their son Gus on his first days at an all-white high school.
 Baldwin's focus on the children largely emerges from their ability to live in the present under the overwhelming weight of the past.
 Baldwin is particularly struck by the silence from the family, which forces him to rely upon what is being communicated outside of speech.
 Baldwin questions why the family continues to persevere despite the violence that has been directed towards them.
 A violence that Baldwin notes pushes Gus into a daily isolation at the hands of his peers.
 The mother responds to Baldwin's question by emphasizing the need for her son to have a good education.